USER INTERFACE WEB 2

 If you do not want your student to be able to access the Internet, they will need to provide a signed written statement from you to be turned in within the first 30 days of school.

-Web Design 2 students will be encouraged to be an active member of Skills USA for the 2018 – 2019 school year.
-This is a co-curricular organization and participation in Skills USA is highly encouraged.
-Further information regarding Skills USA dues and membership responsibility will be sent home in the near future.
+Web Design 2 students will be encouraged to be an active member of FBLA for the 2019 – 2020 school year.
+This is a co-curricular organization and participation in FBLA is highly encouraged.
+Further information regarding FBLA dues and membership responsibility will be sent home in the near future.

 - Students will need a 1-inch binder to be used for class work.